4 Simple Lifestyle Changes that Can Ease Your Back Pain

 You’ve probably heard that “sitting is the new smoking.”
 That may sound like a bit of an exaggeration, but it isn’t.
 Between slouching, compressing your nerves, and bending your neck to look at a computer screen, sitting for long periods of time isn’t doing your back any favors.
 Try a standing desk or adapt your workspace so that you can alternate between sitting and standing throughout the day.
 Take “standing breaks” every 30-60 minutes to get up, stretch, and walk around.
 Also, optimize your seated position by making sure you have proper posture while sitting in a supportive chair.
 If your chair is uncomfortable, consider adding a seat cushion designed to provide support for your body.
 You should also sit with your feet flat on the floor, your keyboard at a height that lets your arms bend comfortably at 90-degrees, and your computer screen at or just above eye level so you can gaze forward without bending your neck.

 It seems counter-intuitive, but remedies like bed rest can make back pain worse unless it is under your doctor’s orders.
 Instead, you should try to get some moderate exercise every day.
 Staying active every day with exercise like walking can provide significant pain relief.
 This can help stretch your muscles and provide more core strength.
 If exercise seems to be causing more pain, make sure you talk to your doctor.

 Take Care of Yourself

-There is no one-size-fits-all solution for back pain, especially since the cause of your back pain is different than someone else’s, but these tips can put you on the right path to having a more comfortable life.
+There is no one-size-fits-all solution for back pain, especially since the cause of your back pain is different than someone else’s, but these lifestyle changes and tips can put you on the right path to having a more comfortable life.

 You might also like this: Every once in a while you end up doing something stupid and get injured.